danielapai/bioverse/docs/gui.rst

 .. image:: images/generator_gui_new_step.png

-To edit the order in which functions are carried out, use the arrow keys to move the currently-selected function.
+Use the arrow keys to edit the order in which functions are called.
 Finally, to remove a function from the Generator, use the Remove Step button.

 Once you have made your changes to the Generator, you can save it using File > Save as... and use it in Bioverse: